platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 As configured on Platform.sh, it avoids any runtime overhead for non-debug requests, even in production, and only allows connections via SSH tunnels to avoid any security issues.

-Note Xdebug runs only on your app containers.
+Note that Xdebug runs only on your app containers.
 So you can't use it for [worker containers](../../create-apps/workers.md).

+Also, note that if you use a [custom start command](./_index.md#alternate-start-commands), Xdebug is automatically disabled.

 ## Before you begin